archivesspace/at-migration/README.md

 NOTES ON DATA MIGRATION DEFAULTS

-1. If a date is missing in AT but is required for AS the default date will be set to 1/1/1900.
+1. If a date is missing in AT but is required for AS the default date will be set to 1/1/1900 or 0 for integer dates.
 2. Many containers including all of those for accessions do not have meaningful identifiers in AT.
 Any such container will be assigned a default container indication which will include the words "unknown container" as well as information about it's content.
+3. Some IDs are checked for uniqueness in AS but not AT.
+In these cases if an ID is not unique the problem will be corrected by adding ## along with some random string to the ID.

 NOTE ON CPU AND MEMORY USAGE